London

 Cult of nature

-The power of evolution
+The dynamic force of evolution

 “The charm of modern London is that it is not built to last; it is built to pass. […] We knock down and rebuild as we expect to be knocked down and rebuilt.
 It is an impulse that makes for creation and fertility.”